 When your child gets glasses for the first time or if you suspect your child has poor vision, you might wonder if children’s eyesight can improve.
 A child’s eyesight is constantly changing, which is why we recommend yearly eye exams.

 Your child’s eyesight can undergo many changes over time.
 As an infant, your child will have blurry vision and see the world as light and dark, and as they grow, their eyesight will sharpen.
 All of this means that, yes, your child’s vision can change for the better.

 Here are some ways to help improve and preserve your child’s eyesight:

 Playing outside can help improve your child’s eyesight.

 A recent study shows that nearsighted children benefit from playing outside.
 More time spent outdoors can lower your child’s chances of needing corrective lenses.

-The American Optometric Association recommends that children play outdoors and do certain activities to help their eyes.
+The American Optometric Association recommends that children play outdoors and do certain activities.
 Climbing, jogging, and playing on outdoor playground equipment can help improve your child’s eye coordination and visual clarity.

 If you’re wondering how to improve weak eyesight naturally for your child, the sunlight is a good way to do that.
 But, it’s also essential to protect your child’s eyes from UV rays by having them wear sunglasses.

 Activities and toys can help improve your child’s eyesight.

 Toys and games can promote your child's eyesight development and visual acuity.
 Select games based on your child’s age and interests.
 Here are some general guidelines for each age group: